Matara-Felix/Matara-Felix/README.md

 👋 Hello!
-I'm Felix Kebaya, a passionate WordPress developer with a knack for creating dynamic and user-friendly websites.
+I'm Felix Kebaya Matara, a passionate WordPress developer with a knack for creating dynamic and user-friendly websites.
 With 5 years of experience in the field, I specialize in developing custom themes, plugins, and integrating APIs to enhance WordPress functionalities.
 My goal is to build responsive, SEO-friendly websites that deliver a seamless user experience across all devices.

 🔨 **What I Do:**
 - **Custom Theme Development:** Crafting unique themes from scratch to match specific design requirements, ensuring cross-browser compatibility, and mobile responsiveness.